iveshenry18/ProToolsMarkersToCSV/README.md

 # Pro Tools Markers to CSV

-A ChatGPT-output script for parsing output Pro Tools Markers to CSV
+A simple script for parsing output Pro Tools Markers to CSV

 ## Exporting Session Data from Pro Tools